LiamRussellNZ/movieApp/README.md

 ## Postman collection

 Included in the root directory of the repo is a Postman collection which demonstrates the API usage.
-The file called `Movies API.postman_collection` can be import into the Postman application.
+The file called `Movies API.postman_collection` can be imported into the Postman application.